 Students who seek reasonable accommodations should notify the Disabilities Services Coordinator Donna Espinoza, Senior Assistance Dean of Student Affairs at despinoza@wsulaw.edu of their specific limitations and, if known, their specific requested accommodations.
 Students will be asked to supply medical documentation of the need for accommodation.
 Classroom accommodations are not retroactive, but are effective only upon the student sharing approved accommodations with the instructor.
 Therefore, students are encouraged to request accommodations as early as feasible with the Disability Services Coordinator to allow for time to gather necessary documentation.
-If you have a concern or complaint in this regard, please notify Dean Espinoza; or please notify Dean Marisa Cianciarulo at mcianciarulo@wsulaw.edu or (714) 459-1168.
+If you have a concern or complaint in this regard, please contact If you have a concern or complaint in this regard, please notify Dean Espinoza; or please notify Dean Marisa Cianciarulo@wsulaw.edu or (714) 459-1168.
 Complaints will be handled in accordance with the College of Law's "Policy against Discrimination and Harassment."